-As Bernard Marr explained in his article on Forbes, “Big data is not a fad.
+As Bernard Marr explained in Forbes, “Big data is not a fad.
 We are just at the beginning of a revolution that will touch every business and every life on this planet.”
-He also states that, “…more data has been created in the past two years than in the entire previous history of the human race.
+He also states that “…more data has been created in the past two years than in the entire previous history of the human race.
 Data is growing faster than ever before and by the year 2020, about 1.7 megabytes of new information will be created every second for every human being on the planet.”

 We are obtaining more and more data, as such, regulations on how we handle and use our data requires us to understand the data we hold.
 With the GDPR coming into effect in 2018 you can’t afford not to understand your data or the journey is takes.